 The college offers Arabic, English, and French, equipping children with competencies beneficial for analyzing religion and ability careers outside Chechnya.

-Asya Mishiyeva, a journalist dwelling in Grozny, become twice married after being abducted, an exercise that is now legally banned in Chechnya.
+Asya Mishiyeva, a journalist dwelling in Grozny, became twice married after being abducted, an exercise that is now legally banned in Chechnya.
 In these times, the person “simply comes along with his pals and throws you in a car,” she stated.
 “Before, it was on a horse.”

 However, the wedding is initiated, the bridal ceremony “is a challenging birthday party for the bride,” she stated.